kimjiminnus/shipWatcher/README.md

 ## The shipWatcher
 This is my first Machine Learning(Computer Vision) project using **PyTorch**, and aims to detect unidentified personnel / vehicle approaching a warship at night.
 This project is based on my personal experiences as a conscript in the Korean Navy, and aims to solve a problem that fellow crew and I suffered from.
+Having started studying ML during my service, I find it meaningful to end it by helping those who protect our country to this day.

 ## Description of project
-In the Navy, Gangway Watch was one of the most dreaded task, where the Gangway was to be guarded 24/7 by 2 people in rotational shifts.
+In the Navy, Gangway Watch is one of the most dreaded tasks, where 2 people guard the Gangway 24/7 in rotational shifts.
-During the fully manual 8-hour duty, my crew and I would suffer from Alert Fatigue due to regular false alarms and impromptu patrols by officers on-duty.
+During the fully manual 8-hour shifts, my crew and I would suffer from Alert Fatigue due to constant false alarms and psychological strains.
-This inefficient system would often cause those on-duty to be unable to detect actual threats when required.
+This inefficient system was prone to human error, causing the inability to detect actual threats when it actually mattered most.
-I first started studying ML during my service, and I found it meaningful to end it with a project that helps those who sacrifice so much to protect our country to this day.
+Thus, this project has the reduction of the False Positive rate as its top priority, and will be evaluated using ROC curves and AUC scores.

 ## Current Status: Training & Data Collection**
 This project is currently in the **active development phase**.